MLIR

 The parallel construct includes a region of code which is to be executed by a team of threads.

-Reductions can be performed in a parallel construct by specifying reduction accumulator variables in reduction_vars and symbols referring to reduction declarations in the reductions attribute.
+Reductions can be performed by specifying reduction accumulator variables in reduction_vars, symbols referring to reduction declarations in the reductions attribute, and whether the reduction variable should be passed into the reduction region by value or by reference in reduction_vars_byref.
 Each reduction is identified by the accumulator it uses and accumulators must not be repeated in the same reduction.
-The omp.reduction operation accepts the accumulator and a partial value which is considered to be produced by the thread for the given reduction.
-If multiple values are produced for the same accumulator, i.e. there are multiple omp.reductions, the last value is taken.
-The reduction declaration specifies how to combine the values from each thread into the final value, which is available in the accumulator after all the threads complete.
+A private variable corresponding to the accumulator is used in place of the accumulator inside the body of the operation.
+The reduction declaration specifies how to combine the values from each iteration, section, team, thread or simd lane defined by the operation’s region into the final value, which is available in the accumulator after they all complete.

 Traits: AttrSizedOperandSegments, AutomaticAllocationScope, RecursiveMemoryEffects